TryGhost/Headline/README.md

 4. In the `Name` input box, type `GHOST_ADMIN_API_URL`
 5. Type the value for your secret
 6. Click Add secret
-7. Reapeat for `GHOST_ADMIN_API_KEY` secret
+7. Repeat for `GHOST_ADMIN_API_KEY` secret

-# Contribution
+# Headline contribution

-This repo is synced automatically with [TryGhost/Themes](https://github.com/TryGhost/Themes) monorepo.
+Headline repo is synced automatically with [TryGhost/Themes](https://github.com/TryGhost/Themes) monorepo.
 If you're looking to contribute or raise an issue, head over to the main repository [TryGhost/Themes](https://github.com/TryGhost/Themes) where our official themes are developed.

 ## Copyright & License